kubernetes/website/docs/getting-started-guides/logging.md

 # Logging

 In most cases, it's useful to have a dedicated logging backend with the ability to store, analyze and search logs independently from the pods and containers lifecycle.
-It's sometimes called cluster level logging, because it follow the lifecycle of the whole cluster, not just one application or one node.
+It's sometimes called cluster level logging, because logs in this backend have the lifecycle of the whole cluster, not just one application or one node.

 If you're not interested in the cluster level logging and just want to understand logging on the node level, you can skip directly to the section about node logging agent.